-NVIC 9-02 CH 4
+NVIC 09-02 CH 5

-The purpose of this Circular is to: (a) provide guidance to field commanders, the maritime community and Area Maritime Security Committee (AMSC) members on the development and maintenance of Area Maritime Security (AMS) Assessments and Area Maritime Security Plans (AMSPs); (b) provide guidance on the responsibilities of the Captain of the Port (COTP) acting as the Federal Maritime Security Coordinator (FMSC); (c) provide a common template for AMSPs; (d) address port security issues that are the shared responsibility of the port stakeholders and AMSCs, and; (e) promote unity of effort among all stakeholders with maritime security interests at the port level.
+- 1. PURPOSE.
+The purpose of this Circular is to: (a) provide guidance to field commanders, the maritime community and Area Maritime Security Committee (AMSC) members on the development and maintenance of Area Maritime Security (AMS) Assessments and Area Maritime Security Plans (AMSPs); (b) provide guidance on the responsibilities of the Captain of the Port (COTP) acting as the Federal Maritime Security Coordinator (FMSC); (c) provide a common template for AMSPs; (d) address port security issues that are the shared responsibility of the port stakeholders and AMSCs, and; (e) promote unity of effort among all stakeholders with maritime security interests at the port level. - 2.
+ACTION.

-2. ACTION.

 COTPs will give the guidance in this Circular the widest dissemination to the maritime community and AMSC members.
 COTPs, with the assistance of the AMSCs, should follow the guidance provided in Enclosures (1) through (7) regarding the development of AMS Assessments, and the development, review, exercising, and updating of AMSPs.
-This Circular will be distributed by electronic means only.

-3. DIRECTIVES AFFECTED.

-NVIC 9-02, Change 3 is revised to provide guidance regarding compliance with References (a) through (c).
-From the last version of this Circular, Enclosures (1) through (6) have been revised, and a Glossary has been added as Enclosure (7).

-The MTSA required the Coast Guard to coordinate joint planning for anti-terrorism efforts in the port environment to enhance deterrence and response to Transportation Security Incidents (TSIs) and maritime terrorism threats.
+This Circular will be distributed by electronic means only. - 3.
+DIRECTIVES AFFECTED.
+NVIC 9-02, Change 4 is cancelled and replaced by NVIC 09-02, change 5.
+Change 5 provides updated guidance to comply with References (a) through (c).
+As a result, Enclosures (1) through (7) were revised accordingly.
+Enclosures (1), (3), (6) and (7) include minor verbiage, grammatical, or formatting updates.
+Enclosure (2) includes substantial updates to section 3410, 3440, 4340, 4440, 4540, 5400, 5410, 5531, 5532, 5660, 5670, 5680, 6000, 6100, 6200, 6300, 6400, 6500, 9500, 10100, 10300.
+Enclosure (4) includes substantial updates to "Tab C Exercise Credit Procedures" and the corresponding memo to request exercise credit.
+Enclosure (5) is a new Cyber Incident Response Template.
+Enclosure 5 was the previous place holder for the Marine Transportation System (MTS) Recovery Plan/Template.
+The MTS Recovery Plan/Template was removed from NVIC 09-02 and can be found in NVIC 04-18 titled: "Guidelines for Drafting the Marine Transportation System Recovery Plan."
+Reference (g) updates are included in Enclosure (2) section 1300(a) and added as a reference to Enclosure (5). - BACKGROUND.
+The MTSA required the Coast Guard to coordinate joint planning for antiterrorism efforts in the port environment to enhance deterrence and response to Transportation Security Incidents (TSIs) and maritime terrorism threats.
 The MTSA also required designation of both the geographic areas for which AMSPs were required to be prepared, and a Coast Guard official to serve as the FMSC for each area.
-AMSPs are required to be integrated with facility and vessel security plans (when required by MTSA), and to be adequate to deter a TSI when implemented in conjunction with the National Maritime Transportation Security Plan (NMTSP).
+AMSPs are required to be integrated with facility and vessel security plans (when required by MTSA), and adequate to deter a TSI when implemented in conjunction with the DHS Transportation Systems Sector-Specific Plan.
 The SAFE Port Act expanded mandatory content of AMSPs to include a Salvage Response Plan (SRP) to ensure that waterways are cleared, and that commerce through the Nation's ports is reestablished as efficiently and quickly as possible after a maritime TSI.
 The Coast Guard Authorization Act of 2010 further expanded mandatory content to include area response and recovery protocols to prepare for, respond to, and recover from a TSI.
+The FAA Reauthorization Act of 2018 will require incorporation of cyber risks into the AMSP in future updates.
 AMSP content requirements established by 33 C.F.R.
-Parts 101-103 include the requirements of References (a) through (f), for which maritime community engagement is essential.
+Parts 101-103 include the requirements of References (a) through (g), for which maritime community engagement is essential.